iRamirez27/docs/docs/README.md

 ## The House

-travel through an abandoned house finding clues and solving riddles to reach the end.
+Travel through an abandoned house finding clues and solving riddles to reach the end.

 ## Analytics